|

 felt toward another woman, Susan (played by an awfully skinny Laura

 Dem).
+When

 the last Don finally arrived with the pasta, we sat down to eat,